tawasta/sale-workflow/sale_order_customer_order_number/README.rst

 Customer Order Number for Sale Orders
 =====================================

-* Adds a simple customer order number field for sale orders
+* Adds a simple customer order number field to Sale Orders
+* When an invoice is created from an SO, the data is passed to the invoice as well
 * Intended for situations where the customer has supplied their own order # to be used along with the Odoo standard SOxxx.

 Installation